Uluwatu Bali: 20 Top Things To Do In Uluwatu

 Pantai Pemutih is a popular surfing spot with some cliffside hotels and a small (but nice) white sand beach.

-Not too many people seem to know about this one, which makes it that much better.
+Not too many people seem to know about this beach, which makes it that much better.
+If you want to stay directly on the beach, check out Rock N Reef Hotel Uluwatu!

 4. Padang Padang Beach